Nick Goody: Texas Rangers

 On November 26, 2019, Goody was claimed off of release waivers by the Texas Rangers.
 As Goody had more than three years of service time, he had the option to accept the assignment or refuse and become a free agent.
 On December 2, Goody accepted the Rangers claim and was added to their roster.

+He was included in the Rangers' 60-man player pool for the COVID-19 shortened 2020 season and made the opening day roster.
 In 2020, Goody recorded a 9.00 ERA, issuing eight walks and allowing 11 runs in as many innings.
-On September 24, 2020, Goody was designated for assignment, and he elected free agency on September 29.
+He missed time in August to back spasms.
+On September 24, 2020, Goody was designated for assignment, and was outrighted to the Rangers alternate training site on September 28.
+He elected free agency the following day.

 New York Yankees (second stint)

 On February 13, 2021, Goody signed a minor league contract with the New York Yankees for the 2021 season, receiving a non-roster invitation to spring training.
-After posting a 2.86 ERA in 17 games with the Triple-A Scranton/Wilkes-Barre Railriders, Goody was released by the Yankees on July 4.
+He started the season with the Scranton/Wilkes-Barre RailRiders.
+After posting a 2.86 ERA in 17 games, Goody was released by the Yankees on July 4.

 Washington Nationals

 On July 6, 2021, Goody signed a minor league contract with the Washington Nationals organization and was assigned to the Triple-A Rochester Red Wings.
-On August 15, Goody was released by the Nationals.
+After pitching to a 5.14 ERA in 14 innings, the Nationals released Goody on August 15.

 New York Yankees (third stint)

 On August 17, 2021, Goody once again signed a minor league contract with the New York Yankees.
-He was assigned to Triple-A Scranton.
-Goody elected free agency on November 7, 2021.
+In 28 total appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he compiled a 4-3 record and 4.28 ERA with 46 strikeouts across 33 2/3 innings pitched.
+Goody elected free agency following the season on November 7.

 Acereros de Monclova

 On April 20, 2022, Goody signed with the Acereros de Monclova of the Mexican League.
-He was released on June 5, 2022.
+In 14 games for Monclova, he posted a 2-1 record and 2.40 ERA with 24 strikeouts and 2 saves across 15 innings of relief.
+Goody was released by the Acereros on June 5.

 Long Island Ducks

 On June 6, 2022, Goody signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 15 appearances for the Ducks, he logged an 0-2 record and 4.20 ERA with 24 strikeouts and 5 saves over 15 innings of work.
+Goody became a free agent following the season.